thewinnt/Cutscene-API/README.md

 Output files will be in `fabric/build/libs` and `neoforge/build/libs`.

-On NeoForge, you will have to remove `cutscene_api.common.refmap.json` and `cutscene_api.neoforge.refmap.json` from the built JAR file manually in order for the mod to work.
+On NeoForge, you will have to remove `cutscene_api.common.refmap.json` from the built JAR file manually in order for the mod to work.
 You can use any archiver for this.